Business Rules In PEGA

 -Data transformation rules that enable data to be passed across dissimilar IT systems.

 -Integration rules that determine the appropriate system to invoke in each circumstance.

 -Forward and backward chaining.

 The Pega business rules platform is built on open standards and easily integrates with your existing IT infrastructure.
 Built for enterprise scalability, the Pega rules platform drives process applications in some of the world’s largest and most dynamic organizations.

 In the traditional programming such as Java, .NET or C++ we use IF-ELSE-THEN or WHERE or WHILE to evaluate a property or data to make decisions.
 In PEGA we achieve it through Business Rules.
 Business Rules are set of policies and principles that are applied by an organization to conduct business.

 PRPC provides functionalities to define business rule.

-Decision tree is similar to IF-ELSE-THEN evaluation criteria we have in traditional programming.
+A Decision tree is similar to IF-ELSE-THEN evaluation criteria we have in traditional programming.
 We can apply any number of criteria to evaluate the conditions.
 This works from Left to Right and Top to bottom.
-When a particular condition meet the evaluation process then it is stopped.
-If none of the conditions are meeting a default or other value then it return back to the calling function.
+When a particular condition meets the evaluation process, then it is stopped.
+If none of the conditions are meeting a default or other value, then it returns back to the calling function.

-Decision table are similar to our SQL Tables where we apply WHERE clause to put conditions.
+Decision table is similar to our SQL Tables where we apply WHERE clause to put conditions.
 We can write more than one condition.
-The table returns number of rows that meet the specific criteria.
+The table returns a number of rows that meet the specific criteria.